gsbcamargo/gsbcamargo/README.md

 I used to work as a lawyer before that.

 #### My personal interests in the tech field are Software Engineering, Programming Languages and their paradigms!
-At the moment I'm diving into Functional Programming with Elixir (and being slightly beaten by it).
+At the moment I'm diving into Functional Programming with Elixir.

+In my free time I like reading books (not necessarily technical ones).
+I love medieval fantasy!
 </br></br>

 How to reach me: